-The Algarve is a tourist destination that is increasingly making sure its natural beauty, beaches and cities are accessible for everyone to enjoy.
+The Algarve is a tourist destination that is establishing itself, more and more, as a place where areas of natural beauty, beaches and cities are accessible for everyone to enjoy.
 Here you will find information that will help you plan your holiday in the region.

 The Algarve offers a wide and varied range of accommodation, including rooms that are adapted for guests with special needs.
-When you search for accommodation in this portal's guide to services, choose the option "Facilities for the disabled".
+When you search for accommodation in this portal, choose the option "Facilities for the disabled".
 Always contact the accommodation directly so that you obtain more precise information about the type of facilities and equipment available.

 Airport – Faro Airport, like Portugal's other airports, offers travellers the "MyWay" service, which provides personalised assistance for passengers with reduced mobility.
 This service includes mechanical means to facilitate mobility, as well as qualified professionals who will ensure that passengers are provided with every comfort and convenience while they are in the airport.
 Click here for more information.

 Taxis – Adapted taxis are available for travellers with reduced mobility.
 They are equipped with boarding platforms, adapted seat belts, devices to secure wheelchairs and doors with wider opening angles.
 These taxis can be requested by contacting the dispatchers.
 Click here for more information.

 (+351) 707 277 277

 (+351) 965 020 808

 (+351) 934 430 808